defparam/higan-verilog/README.md

 In this example we extend the Super Famicom emulation model at memory-inline.hpp.
 The Bus::read and Bus::write routines have been modified to insert a proxy verilog model inline.
 All SNES reads and writes are pushed through this proxy verilog model into a class called verilog-device.
 The verilog-device class contains all the verilator model hooks to take all read/write operations and push it through a memory snoop model described in verilog (memsnoop.v).

-We show an example of memsnoop.v being used to modify specific memory accesses an show how the verilog model effects the emulator.
+We show an example of memsnoop.v being used to modify specific memory accesses and show how the verilog model effects the emulator.

 Here is a video of the memsnoop.v model and Super Mario World: http://youtu.be/T88LhuoQ7pg